• Home /

 The Good Neighbor Next Door (GNND) sales program is part of the government’s affordable homeownership directive for revitalizing U.S. neighborhoods and communities.

-Unlike other first-time home buyer programs and grants, which any buyer can use, Good Neighbor Next Door focuses on community contributors such as teachers, firefighters, and law enforcement personnel who work where they live.
+Unlike other first-time home buyer grants and programs, which any buyer can use, the Good Neighbor Next Door housing program focuses on community contributors such as teachers, firefighters, and law enforcement personnel who work where they live.
+The program offers a substantial discount compared to other HUD home buying programs.

 How Does The Good Neighbor Next Door Program Work?

-HUD’s Good Neighbor Next Door program makes homes available at a 50% discount off the listing price to law enforcement officers, teachers, firefighters, and emergency medical technicians.
-In exchange for the price reduction, home buyers commit to living in their home as a principal residence for at least thirty-six months.
+The Good Neighbor Next Door housing program is a government-supported affordable housing initiative.
+It sells homes on the Multiple Listing Service (MLS) at a 50% discount to law enforcement officers, teachers, firefighters, and emergency medical technicians (EMTs).
+In exchange for the discounted price, buyers commit to living in the home as their primary residence for at least thirty-six months.

 You must have a full-time, qualified job

 Eligible home buyers must work full-time as a classroom teacher, law enforcement official, firefighter, or emergency medical technician.
-They must attest their intention to remain in their line of work for at least 12 months after purchase.
+They must also attest their intention to remain in their profession for at least 12 months after the home purchase.

 You must purchase a single-family home within a HUD revitalization area

-Not all homes for sale are eligible for the Good Neighbor Next Door sales program.
-Eligible properties are limited to single-family, repossessed homes in neighborhoods where income levels and homeownership rates are below area averages.
+Not all homes for sale are eligible for the Good Neighbor Next Door program.
+Eligible properties are limited to single-family, repossessed homes in HUD-designated revitalization areas where income levels and homeownership rates are below area averages.

 HUD maintains a list of available GNND homes on its website.
 Homes are sold as-is.
 Repairs are the responsibility of the home buyer.